seedstack/website/content/guides/create/reusable-function/web.md

         weight: 60
 ---

-The Web module is only required by functions with UI, eg. the SEED i18n function.
-Functions don't always need UI, eg. the SEED IO function.

-Functions with UI must use the [SEED Business Framework](#!/business-doc) and [W20](#!/w20-doc).
-Their fragment must be auto discoverable by adding your w20 files in the `META-INF/resources/resources`.

-W20 recommendations:
+Not all reusable functions have a Web interface but if you need to provide one, please follow the advices on this page.

+# Organization

+You have two organization choices for the function Web interface.

+* Either separate the frontend and REST API in their own `static` and `rest` modules and provide a `web` module combining the two.
+* Or either combine the frontend and REST API in one unique `web` module.
+If you want to offer the flexibility to reuse the Web UI or the REST API separately, you should use the separated module organization.
+If not the unique module will suffice.

+{{% callout info %}}
+In all cases, the `web` module should be packaged as a JAR (instead of a WAR) since it will allow to reuse it in client applications without using WAR overlay techniques.
+SeedStack provides all the necessary infrastructure to compose Web applications from multiple JARs.
+{{% /callout %}}

+# Recommendations

+We recommend to use W20 for the Web UI as its modularity will be of great use for building a reusable function.
+When using W20, you should observe the following rules:

-  * Avoid absolute paths and hard-coded prefixes
+* Avoid absolute paths and hard-coded prefixes,
-  * Avoid specific styling to maximize compatibility between themes
+* Avoid specific styling to maximize compatibility between themes,
-  * Map security to UI (routes, graphical components, ...)

-> IMPORTANT: the web module must not be package as WAR (so no WEB-INF and no web.xml) !
+* Use permissions instead of roles for security as they are independent of the client application security model and they can be mapped very finely.